 Salix has delivered over 14,000 energy projects and over £116 million of savings per annum.
 The Isle of Wight College utilised this funding and installed two powerPerfector voltage optimisation units in 2012 as part of a voltage management project.
 The third install of a powerPerfector Plus was more complex than the previous two, with a survey being undertaken before the unit was manoeuvred up 15 steps before being built in situ.
 A success which was made possible with careful planning, coordination between iESCo and the college and a trusted installation team.
 All three units were installed by iESCo approved contractors.

-Whilst the reduction in electricity consumption across the two existing powerPerfector units was originally predicted at 8.5%, records of actual consumption show achieved savings of 11% (Sixth Form & LRC) and 17% (J Block).
+Whilst the reduction in electricity consumption across the two existing powerPerfector units was originally predicted at 8.5%, records of actual consumption show that they achieved savings of 11% (Sixth Form & LRC) and 17% (J Block).
 This helped to quicken the payback making the 0% interest repayments much lower than the savings achieved.